Date: 9th March 2019

 Location: Bootle, Merseyside

-My seventh stadium of 2019 was on Saturday 9th March at New Bucks Park in Bootle, Merseyside.
+My seventh ground of 2019 was on Saturday 9th March at New Bucks Park in Bootle, Merseyside.
 The match was Bootle vs. Ashton Athletic in the North West Counties League Premier Division.

 New Bucks Park is at the southern edge of an industrial estate/business park in the east of Bootle.
 With this complex bordering the ground on the northern, eastern and western sides the remaining southern side sees a railway line running adjacent to it.
 This line runs up to the nearest railway station at Aintree.
 The station, which serves Aintree Racecourse, is a half mile walk from New Bucks Park.
 As the name suggests this is not the first venue to carry the Bucks Park name with the club playing at the original location between 1977-2002.
 After this closed in 2002 a four-year spell without a permanent home followed before the club moved to their present home in 2006.